-3.4.2.3 Occupational Health Operation, Safety and Work Environment injuries, and illnesses related to work operations for employees, contractors, and outsourced service providers working within the Group's premises.
+3.4.2.3 Occupational Health Operation, Safety, and Work Environment

+The Tipco Asphalt Group has implemented occupational health and safety practices in accordance with ISO 45001 and ISO 39001, which is the road traffic safety management system, along with adhering to other relevant laws and regulations.
+These measures are aimed at preventing accidents, injuries, and illnesses related to work operations for employees, contractors, and outsourced service providers working within the Group's premises.
 We promote safety awareness throughout the process of product distribution, from within plant areas to delivery routes, ensuring safe and punctual product delivery while meeting customers' expectations with full product quantity and without adversely impacting road users.
 Additionally, we focus on improving our employees' quality of life by conducting occupational health and safety risk assessments throughout the planning, system development, and continuous control measures stages.